-Editing the backdrop

-The next task is to draw the track.
+Editing the backdrop The next task is to draw the track.
 Single click on the Stage 1 Backdrop, (marked in red) as shown in Figure 44.

-Figure 44: Scratch example of creating a backdrop

-Then click the Backdrops tab, which suddenly appears up the top of the blocks area between 'Scripts' and 'Sounds', as shown in Figure 45.
-Choose the brush tool so you can draw freehand.
+Figure 44: Scratch example of creating a backdrop Then click the Backdrops icon, which you will find on the bottom righthand side of the screen, as shown in Figure 45.
+Choose the paint tool so you can draw freehand.
 It is the one highlighted in blue.

-Figure 45: Scratch example of selecting Backdrops tab and brush tool

-The next step is to draw a track that Cat1 follows.
+Figure 45: Scratch example of selecting Backdrops tab and brush tool The next step is to draw a track that Cat1 follows.
 The track must be wide enough to let Cat1 move through it without hitting the sides.
 It will have a left and right side, like a road.
 A sample track is shown in Figure 46.

-Figure 46: A track drawn in backdrops, using the brush tool

-Note the size of the track compared to Cat1 - it is small enough to fit all the way around the track and this is important.
+Figure 46: A track drawn in backdrops, using the brush tool Note the size of the track compared to Cat1 - it is small enough to fit all the way around the track and this is important.
 Of course, you can reduce or enlarge the size of Cat1 to suit your track, as shown in Figure 43 (page 26).
 If you make a mistake there is an eraser tool within the Backdrops edit screen as well as a text tool, which will be discussed later.
 To do: Draw your own track on the backdrop.
 Make sure it is just one colour!

-Adding another sprite

-In this game it's useful to use a second sprite, as shown in Figure 47.
+Adding another sprite In this game it's useful to use a second sprite, as shown in Figure 47.

-Figure 47: Scratch allows more than one sprite in a solution

-Cat1 will be used until it hits the side of the track.
-When this happens, the second cat (referred to as Shocked cat) will be used because it has a shocked expression, in keeping with the wire loop game theme.
+Figure 47: Scratch allows more than one sprite in a solution Cat1 will be used until it hits the side of the track.
+When this happens, the second sprite (Ghost, chosen from the sprite library, Figure 48) will be used because it has a shocked expression, in keeping with the wire loop game theme.
 Cat1 will then reappear.
-It should be effective, especially if you add some other special effects.
+It should be effective, especially if you add other special effects.
 See 'Adding a sound effect' (page 37).

-You can find a range of sprites on the Scratch Wikia website at:

-http://scratch.wikia.com/wiki/File:Cat1 sprites (game).png It is suggested that you save a selected sprite in the file where you keep all your Scratch programs.
-In this instance the Shocked cat was saved as shocked cat.png and then this allows you to retrieve it from the 'Upload sprite from file' function, as shown in Figure 48.
-This Shocked cat will also appear in your sprites area.
+You can also find and upload your own images to use as sprites.
+It is suggested that you save a selected sprite in the file where you keep all your Scratch programs.
+This allows you to then retrieve it and use the 'Upload Sprite' icon, as shown in Figure 48.
+Any other sprite you chose will also appear in your sprites area.
+To do: Change the size of the Ghost to be smaller than the Cat1 sprite so they are both about the same height.

-Figure 48: Scratch function to upload sprite from file

-In Figure 49 you can also see a donut sprite that was chosen from the sprite library.
-You do this by clicking on the sprite icon (little figure with big hair) to the left of the brush.
+Figure 48: Scratch function to upload sprite from file In Figure 49 you can also see a donut sprite that was chosen from the sprite library.
+You do this by clicking on the sprite icon (the cat face) at the bottom right of the sprite area.
 The donut sprite will be added to the game later.